OliverMidbrink/p-uppgift/README.md

-# Projektuppgift för programmeringskurs DD1315 prgi HT2020 i Python på KTH

-#### Projekt "187 Aktieköp" valdes
+# Programming Project Assignment at KTH Royal Institute of Technology

-##### Programming project as part of the education in Industrial Engineering and Managment program at KTH Royal Institute of Technology
+Project 187 Stockpurchase chosen as part of the programming course DD1315 prgi HT2020 in Python at KTH, Industrial Engineering and Managment program

-Copyright 2020 Jonas Oliver Theodor Midbrink
+Copyright 2020 Oliver Midbrink